NutdanaiVankrua/Research/ios/cocoapods.md

 ## Cocoapods
-A dependency manager for Swift and Objective-C Cocoa projects<br/>
+A dependency manager for Swift and Objective-C Cocoa projects

 ## Installation
 1. Check if your computer has ruby installed, by running the command `ruby —version`<br/>